damucz/timelinefx/README.md

 The system should support both fixed and variable timestep with optional tweening between states in Draw, although I didn't test it yet.

-I didn't want to bring additional dependency, so zou have to options:
+I didn't want to bring additional dependency, so you have two options:

 1. Unzip the official .eff file before use and edit the sprite paths in data.xml (in the end usually) manually.
 2. File->Export .zip from TimelineFX editor, unzip it and you are ready to go.